awxkee/libblur/README.md

 When 4-channels mode is in use that always considered thad alpha channel is the last.

+Also there are some available options to perform blurring in linear colorspace, or if methods do not fit you `f32` options also available

 # Performance

 Most blur algorithms done very good and works at excellent speed.
 Where appropriate comparison with OpenCV is available.